State profile · MI · CMS + NAIC

 The verdict

-Marketplace insurers in Michigan deny 16.5% of claims — below the 21% national average, the 22nd-highest of 31 states, and drivers pay an average $1443 a year for auto cover, more than the $1191 national average.
+Marketplace insurers in Michigan deny 18.8% of claims - near the 20% national average, the 20th-highest of 30 states, and drivers pay an average $1443 a year for auto cover, more than the $1191 national average (the 12th-most-expensive of 51 states).

 avg claims denied